 - Click in the left navigation sidebar.

 - If you haven’t added any metrics yet to Explorer, click the button.

 If you’ve already added some metrics to Explorer and want to add more, click the +Add metric button that displays beside the already added metrics.
 (See below.)

-- On the Select metrics page, optionally, use the Service and Display filters to narrow down your list of available metrics.
+- On the Select metrics page, optionally, use the Search (enter the metric name), Service, and Display filters to narrow down your list of available metrics.

 - You can also create new metrics for exploration on this page by clicking the Add new metrics button.